Jacques Malavieille: Biography

 Jacques Malavieille grew up in that part of the valley of the river Lot located in the department of Lozère.
 As a small boy, he enjoyed searching for rocks and fossils in the mountainous region of the Massif Central.
 At Montpellier 2 University (Université de Montpellier II), he graduated in 1982 with a PhD in tectonics and in 1987 with a Habilitation à diriger des recherches.
 His PhD thesis Étude tectonique et microtectonique de la déformation ductile dans de grands chevauchements crustaux : exemples des Alpes Franco-Italiennes et de la Corse was supervised by Maurice Mattauer (1928–2009).
 Malavieille's habilitation thesis, supervised by Mattauer, is entitled Les mécanismes d’amincissement d’une croûte épaissie, les "Metamorphic Core Complexes du Basin and Range" (USA).
 Malavieille was employed by the CNRS from 1982 to 1994 as a Chargé de recherches (CR, Scientist) and from 1994 to 2002 as Directeur de recherches (DR, Senior Scientist).
 He was from 1999 to 2003 Directeur du Laboratoire Géophysique, Tectonique et Sédimentologie (UMR 5573 of the CNRS) and from 2003 to 2012 Directeur de recherches 1^{ère} classe.
-From 2012 to the present, Malvieille has held the appointment Directeur de recherches Classe Exceptionnelle (DRCE) at Géosciences Montpellier of Montpellier 2 University.
+From 2012 to the present, Malvieille has held the appointment Directeur de recherches Classe Exceptionnelle (DRCE) at Géosciences Montpellier of Montpellier 2 University.He is presently “emeritus“ at CNRS.

-Malavieille is the author or co-author of over 100 peer-reviewed, scientific articles.
+Malavieille is the author or co-author of over 120 peer-reviewed, scientific articles.

 Several of his articles have over 600 citations.
 He specializes in research on deformation of lithosphere underlying orogenic domains of Earth's continents.
 He and his co-workers have done extensive field in the French Alps, eastern Asia, and the Tibetan Plateau.
 He has also done fieldwork in Taiwan, which is located on a convergent boundary between the Philippine Sea Plate and the Eurasian Plate, and in the Rocky Mountains of the US and Canada.